-Does the authority offer guidance to officers as to when an option appraisal should be undertaken?
-Arrangements are strong but can be clarified so that all projects/business cases presented to Service Improvement Board are reviewed by Service Improvement.
-Communications will be reinforced.
 Does the authority's approach to option appraisal include suitable mechanisms to address risk and uncertainty?
 Associated risks are considered throughout the process.
-However, Further work is required to reflect monetary and non-monetary impact of risk in the appraisal processes.
+However, further work is required to reflect monetary and non-monetary impacts of risk in the appraisal processes.
+2021/22 Update: Complete - All Business Cases that are developed undertake a quality assurance and sign-off process before they are submitted through the governance process.
+This includes sign-off on the data and evidence base, as well as the risk, benefits analysis and full stakeholder engagement process.
+The approach taken is outlined with the Organisational Change Governance strategy, which is reviewed and updated annually.
 The leadership team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability.
 Is the leadership team happy with the reports that it receives and with its ability to use these reports to take appropriate action?
-Further work is ongoing to provide more detailed financial reporting and timely ability to reinvest in year surpluses
+Further work is ongoing to provide more detailed financial reporting and also the timely ability to reinvest in year surpluses.
+2021/22 Update: Ongoing - Changes to the force operating model mean the wider reporting requirements of senior officers and staff on performance, people, and finance are being adapted across the force.
+Specifically, in relation to finance, work continues to develop internal force reporting on finance and overtime figures, including the Qlikview platform for accessing the data.
+Finance reports on the in-year financial position to governance boards and chief officers remain fit for purpose.